Greentwip/lex-talionis/README.md

 ## Getting Started

-If you don't want to go through the hassle of running this with Python + Pygame, you can download this executable instead (Windows only, unfortunately).
+If you don't want to go through the hassle of running this with Python + Pygame, you can download the executable above instead.

-**DOWNLOAD HERE (old)**: http://www.mediafire.com/download/rgwn1xo9oepqpb2/lex-talionis-exe.zip (release v0.01).

 However, if you are familiar with Python, Pygame, and Git, read on to find out how to get a fully customizable version of this on your machine.